waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 You may pass the `rln-relay-cred-path` config option to specify a path for 1) persisting RLN credentials and 2) retrieving persisted RLN credentials.
 RLN credential is persisted in the `rlnCredentials.txt` file under the specified path.
 If this file does not already exist under the supplied path, then a new credential is generated and persisted in the `rlnCredentials.txt` file.
-Otherwise, the chat client does not generate a new credential but instead uses the persisted RLN credential.
+Otherwise, the chat client does not generate a new credential and will use, instead, the persisted RLN credential.

 ```
 ./build/chat2  --fleet:test --content-topic:/toy-chat/2/luzhou/proto --rln-relay:true --rln-relay-dynamic:true --eth-mem-contract-address:0x4252105670fe33d2947e8ead304969849e64f2a6  --eth-account-address:your_eth_account --eth-account-privatekey:your_eth_private_key  --eth-client-address:your_goerli_node  --ports-shift=1  --rln-relay-cred-path:./